 This means to arrive somewhere happy and delighted to attend.

 Yes, I’m going to the party too, I’ll be there with bells on!

 LIKE A BROKEN RECORD

 Used to describe someone who keeps talking about the same story over and over again.

 Would you please stop going on about her boyfriend, you sound like a broken record!

 This means that everything related to or similar is included.

 Celebrities definitely seem to be starting all the latest trends with fashion, hair and all that jazz.

 MUSIC TO MY EARS

-This means that you’d heard exactly what you’d wanted to hear.
+When you hear exactly what you wanted to hear.